orrnithogalum/moroder/README.md

 - Search across songs, albums, artists, playlists and podcasts
 - Radio and autoplay, with continuations fetched ahead of the queue
 - A queue you can add to, skip through and remove from
+- Looping, over the queue or the current track
 - Album covers rendered as character art
 - Full MPRIS support, so `playerctl` and desktop widgets control it
 - Discord rich presence, with a configurable headline field